Top Challenges With Top Performers and Their Performance Review

 They are competitive: They are striving to be the best in class, and when they’re the best, they’ll be more than motivated to stay on top.
 Having a spirit of competitiveness is good and drives progressive performance upward, but if they’re not on the top of the scoreboard, they will make sure they get there—no matter who or what is in their way.

 They crave recognition: Some employees may not be competitive, but they do seek recognition for their hard work.
-They are in a competition against themselves to do and be better than they did yesterday.
-They have “career tunnel vision” and only long to see their personal accomplishments praised by their manager.
+They’re in a competition against themselves to do and be better than they did yesterday.
+They’ve “career tunnel vision” and only long to see their personal accomplishments praised by their manager.
 Perfectionists.

 Getting rave reviews only boosts their confidence levels, and having new goals to work on makes them work even harder to stay ahead of their co-workers.
 Typically high performers will crave an environment that mirrors their personality and career goals.
 As a manager, you’ll have to be aware that these employees will need extra time and conversations to keep them moving forward—it can be good for both of you.